 DR. CHRISTOPHER T. LANDAVAZO

-I am a 22-year veteran of law enforcement and a 16-year member of the Los Angeles County Sheriff's Department, and I proudly serve as a patrol and Risk Management Sergeant at Century Station.
+I am a 23-year veteran of law enforcement and a 16-year member of the Los Angeles County Sheriff's Department, and I proudly serve as a patrol and Risk Management Sergeant at Century Station.
 I completed an Executive Master of Leadership (EML) at the University of Southern California (USC), and I hold a certificate in public management from the USC Price School of Public Policy.
-Additionally, I have earned a Doctorate of Education in Organizational Leadership from Brandman University.
+I also earned a Doctorate of Education in Organizational Leadership from Brandman University.

-Before becoming a law enforcement officer, I served eight years in the United States Navy as an Air Traffic Controller, achieving the rank of Petty Officer 1st Class.
-I played an active role in advocating for the repeal of “Don’t Ask, Don’t Tell” (DADT).
-Additionally, I held the position of Staff Sergeant in the California State Military Reserves (CSMR), and I have served as an Associate Professor of Criminal Justice at the University of Phoenix.
+Before becoming a law enforcement officer, I served eight years as an Air Traffic Controller in the United States Navy, achieving the rank of Petty Officer 1st Class.
+I actively advocated for the repeal of “Don’t Ask, Don’t Tell” (DADT).
+Additionally, I held the position of Staff Sergeant in the California State Military Reserves (CSMR) and served as an Associate Professor of Criminal Justice at the University of Phoenix.

 Family and home have always been the most important things to me.
 After 24 years of dedicated public service, I am bringing my passion, experience, and leadership to the table with a committed focus on working with leaders, community members, and our business community to enact common-sense solutions to law enforcement issues that face our Nation.
 My top priorities are public safety and implementing comprehensive strategies/policies to address the needs of our communities.